 10 Festival Beauty Essentials You Really Need to Pack, by Laura Whitmore

 Hi, Byrdie readers!
-It’s now less than two weeks until Glastonbury 2016 kicks off and 135,000 music lovers descend upon Worthy Farm.
+It’s just days until Glastonbury kicks off and 135,000 music lovers descend upon Worthy Farm.
 This is my fourth year attending, and there are a few things I've learned over the years.
 Pack smart, pack minimally and no matter how many times you attempt to shower, wash or wet wipe, you will never be clean!

 Keep scrolling for the top 10 beauty products that have helped me style-out festivals over the years… no matter how muddy it gets!